jwiegley/johnwiegley/drafts/drafts.md

 # Text

+I have thoughts on chastity; it being the wondrously hard puzzle that it is.
+I think human sexuality is just the tip of the iceberg.
+The original meaning is “morally pure”, and I think that purity has a spiritual purpose: to permit the sensitivity of the heart to become keen enough so we can sense the fragrances of God whenever they appear.
+Lust and desire simply cloud the heart, so it’s not about the evilness of that lust, but about the way it makes our goal harder to discover.

+# Text

+Prayer magnetizes the needle of the heart; and since He is closer to us than our life’s vein, no movement is needed, merely direction and sanctity of heart.
+So I think the length of our prayer should relate to what our needs are toward this refining and alignment.
+I really don’t think God desires a mercantile relationship with us, where count and length become a measure of spiritual value.

+# Text

 Thank you for your question, and the opportunity to reply.

 Concerning the appearance of manifest injustice in the world, if I may use the